January 2021 Letter to the Editor from Dr. Laurie Borowicz

 Those who are eligible may receive support to help meet educational goals such as:

 Because we are grant-funded, program participants must meet specific requirements.
-Those who meet one or more of the following, may qualify for WIOA funding.
+Those who meet one or more of the following may qualify for WIOA funding.

 If you meet the above eligibility, funding may be available to cover tuition for the following programs: